 - In The Ultimate Showdown of Ultimate Destiny, it's prophesied that "only one will survive—" and it comes true: Mr. Rogers!

-- Avatar The Last Airbender: In 14th episode "The Fortuneteller", Aunt Wu proclaims that the village will not be destroyed by the volcano this year.
-Sokka and Aang later ascend the volcano and discover that its just about to erupt.
-After saving the village Sokka happily tells the villagers that Aunt Wu was wrong, but the man they encountered at the start of the episode says that the village wasn't destroyed, as Aunt Wu predicted; she never claimed the volcano wouldn't erupt, only that it wouldn't destroy the village, to which Sokka flatly replies: I hate you...
+- Avatar: The Last Airbender: In 14th episode "The Fortuneteller," Aunt Wu proclaims that the village will not be destroyed by the volcano this year.
+Sokka and Aang later ascend the volcano and discover that, of course, its about to erupt.
+After saving the village Sokka happily tells the villagers that Aunt Wu was wrong, but someone points out that she was still right: she never claimed the volcano wouldn't erupt, only that it wouldn't destroy the village.

 - Also this line, from the old man above, after saving his life:

-- Justice League: The Legion of Superheroes transport three Leaguers into the future, knowing that "incomplete records" indicate that one of the three won't make it back alive.
-The subversion comes in when all three heroes ''do" survive the mission, but one of them chooses to stay in the future of her own volition.
+- Justice League: The Legion of Super-Heroes transport three Leaguers into the future, knowing that "incomplete records" indicate that one of the three won't make it back alive.
+Subverted when all three heroes ''do" survive the mission, but one of them chooses to stay in the future of her own volition.

-- Rikochet Buena Girl And The Flea from íMucha Lucha!
-The Return Of El Malefico.
+- Rikochet Buena Girl And The Flea from ¡Mucha Lucha!: The Return Of El Malefico.
 They are The Chosen One because they can stop El Malefico from taking over the world.

 - In My Little Pony: Friendship Is Magic, Twilight Sparkle reads about The Mare in the Moon, and how the legends state that "on the longest day of the thousandth year, the stars will aid in her escape and she will bring about nighttime eternal."
 Since that's only two days away, she warns the princess, who tells her to get her nose out of the books and make some friends.
 However, as the next day dawns, or rather, fails to, guess who shows up gloating about a never-ending night?
 It later turns out that Celestia did know the prophecy was real, and having Twilight make some friends was part of her plan for Twilight to save Equestria.